parthenon-hpc-lab/parthenon/docs/development.md

 A strong hint where this is in order are places where a single variable is incremented within a kernel or where another reduction over MPI processes follows the preceding computations.

-Parthenon provides overloads for a subset of the `par_for` loop abstractions that provide the ability to perform reductions.
-In particular, reductions are available for `par_for` abstractions from 1D to 5D, but not for any of the nested parallelism abstractions.
-The interface is identical for the abstracted `parallel_for` and `parallel_reduce` executions, with the exception that an additional argument is supplied when a reduction is desired.
-That additional argument should be a Kokkos Reducer, for example one of the built-in [Reducers](https://github.com/kokkos/kokkos/wiki/Custom-Reductions%3A-Built-In-Reducers) that ship with Kokkos.
+Parthenon provides abstractions that provide the ability to perform reductions.
+In particular, reductions are available for loops from 1D to 5D, but do not include any nested parallel patterns.
+The interface for the abstracted `parallel_for` and `parallel_reduce` executions are nearly identical, with calls to `par_reduce` having one additional final argument compared to `par_for`.
+The additional argument should be a Kokkos Reducer, for example one of the built-in [Reducers](https://github.com/kokkos/kokkos/wiki/Custom-Reductions%3A-Built-In-Reducers) that ship with Kokkos.

 Examples can be found in the [advection example](../example/advection/advection_package.cpp)
 ```diff